mirror/dd-wrt/src/router/olsrd/lib/info.java/cnf/gradle/doc/BUILDING-GRADLE.md

 This applies especially to the Jacoco plugin since the binary format of Jacoco was changed a few times in the second half of 2015.

-# <a name="ReplacingBndtoolsGradle"/>Replacing The Bndtools Gradle Setup

-The bndtools Gradle setup can be easily replaced:
-* Create a new workspace with the Gradle setup of this plugin.
-* Now copy over the relevant files from the new workspace to the workspace in which the setup should be replaced.
-The files which should be copied over can be found here:
-  * [root](https://github.com/fhuberts/bndtoolsPlugins/tree/master/nl.pelagic.bndtools.headless.build.plugin.gradle/resources/templates/unprocessed/root): these files should be placed in the workspace root.
-  * [cnf](https://github.com/fhuberts/bndtoolsPlugins/tree/master/nl.pelagic.bndtools.headless.build.plugin.gradle/resources/templates/unprocessed/cnf): these directories should be placed in the cnf directory that is in the workspace root.